Table of Contents

 The peritoneal folds include the omenta (greater and lesser omentum), the mesentery, and the ligaments.

 The omentum is a layer related to the stomach and divided into the greater omentum and lesser omentum.
 The omenta is fat laden, which helps to keep the intra-abdominal organs warm and contains infections, such as perforations and abscesses.

-This layer is fat laden and stretches from the greater curvature of the stomach to the anterior aspect of the proximal duodenum like an apron and then turns upwards to attach to the anterior surface of the transverse colon.
+This layer is fat laden and stretches down from the greater curvature of the stomach and the anterior aspect of the proximal duodenum like an apron and then turns upwards to attach to the anterior surface of the transverse colon.

 It prevents the visceral peritoneum from adhering to the parietal peritoneum.
 It is very mobile, acts like a protective covering, has a role in immunity and is often called the abdominal policeman as it can move to surround and seal inflamed organs.
 It consists of three ligaments: